SlangLab-NU/links/README.md

   - Need a reservation/request permission if trying to use multiple gpus or requesting more than 8 hours on the cluster
     - https://service.northeastern.edu/tech?id=sc_cat_item&sys_id=0c34d402db0b0010a37cd206ca9619b7
   - Can provide path to custom anaconda installed or use one of the modules on cluster, our experiments had the following custom environment: /work/van-speech-nlp/condaENV/bin
-  - click launch and wait in queue to be provided access to the cluster
+  - Click launch and wait in queue to be provided access to the cluster